hemdesai/SAS_MCP/README.md

-# React front end chatbot (not LLM) - SAS MCP demo
+# SAS MCP Chatbot Demo (Streamlit, GPT 4.1 Mini, MCP Orchestration)

-This branch contains a demo of a React-based chatbot UI that interacts with a FastAPI backend to execute SAS code using the Model Context Protocol (MCP).
-No LLMs or GenAI are used for conversation or code generation; all math and SAS execution is handled by SAS MCP.
+This project is a demo of a Streamlit-based chatbot UI that interacts with a FastAPI backend, executing SAS code and math prompts using the Model Context Protocol (MCP).
+All SAS operations are routed through MCP tools only; no direct SAS client calls are made.

 ---